-If you live in Massachusetts and you want to do your own divorce, you may not know where to begin.
+If you live in Massachusetts and you want to file your own divorce, you may not know where to begin.
 This article provides an overview of the divorce process in Massachusetts, but if you have specific questions, you should contact an experienced family law attorney for advice.

 Massachusetts law provides three ways to begin a divorce:

-Both 1A and 1B forms ask for the date when the marriage became “irretrievably broken.”
+Both 1A and 1B forms ask for the date when the marriage became irretrievably broken.
 You can use the date either spouse moved out or the date you realized your marriage was over.